 - The Disconnection: Because the telex network was distinct, the military had to send specific units to telex-only exchanges to prevent Solidarity leaders from coordinating via printed messages.

 - Direct Dialling: While international voice calls usually required an operator in 1981, international telex was more advanced.
-London-based users could often dial Polish telex numbers directly*, making the telex network a high-priority target for the military to prevent news from leaking to the West. *Source: Personal experience of the author.
+In many cases, London-based users could dial Polish telex numbers directly*, making the telex network a high-priority target for the military to prevent news from leaking to the West. *Source: Personal experience of the author.

 Trusted Bodies Remained Connected